Tomboxhall/history-of-edinburgh/README.md

 ### Typography

 [Young-Serif](https://fonts.google.com/specimen/Young+Serif?query=young)
-- Young Serif was chosen to be the font throughout the entire website due to its **historical** appearance, its similar to how i would image handwritten text to have looked in the previous ages.
+- Young Serif was chosen to be the font throughout the entire website due to its **historical** appearance, its similar to how I would image handwritten text to have looked in the previous ages.
 It is also bold and clear, yet satisfying on the eye.

 ### Images

-The images used in this project were mainly sourced from [Unsplash](https://unsplash.com/) and [Google](https://www.google.co.uk/) They were specifically chosen as they correlate with the information of the website.
+The images used in this project were mainly sourced from [Unsplash](https://unsplash.com/) and [Google](https://www.google.co.uk/).
+They were specifically chosen as they correlate with the information of the website.
 The Hero images were chosen as they provide eye catching scenic views of the city of edinburgh, including historical places of interest.
-The history page contains images sourced from Google, due to the timeframe they are from it was only available option, they also provide a good visual represnetationof the timeframes they're related too.
+The history page contains images sourced from Google, due to the timeframe they are from it was only available option, they also provide a good visual represnetation of the timeframes they're related to.

 ### Visual Effects